How much revenue have you lost in the last 30 days from abandoned carts? I'm guessing, pretty much.

 In summary, here are the 6 takeaway lessons you can learn from over 500,000 real conversations with real customers on cart abandonment:

 The only way you can offer real value to your customers is by engaging with them frequently and gain insights through real-time feedback.
 It's time to amp up your support game and turn your website into a growth engine.
-Taking a conversational approach is how you'll gain a competitive edge in 2021.
+Taking a conversational approach is how you'll gain a competitive edge in 2021, and get to solving your online shoping cart abandonment rates once and for all.

 If you'd like to learn how a conversational approach can help you recover 5x more abandoned carts today, book a demo or get 14-days free and start talking to your customers today.